 Most areas, especially if they are popular areas such as beaches.
 These warning signs are usually in place for a reason.

-The signs will normally warn you of such things as deep water, strong currents, crumbling river banks etc. Before either you or your dog has fun in the water, make sure you look out for these signs, as they will help keep you safe.
+The signs will normally warn you of such things as deep water, strong currents, crumbling river banks etc. Before you or your dog have fun in the water, make sure you look out for these signs, as they will help keep you safe.